hajicj/npfl145/README.md

-# npfl145
+# NPFL145 Course Materials

-Practicum in Computational Music Processing materials
+This repository holds the materials common to the course.